sitedata/largo/docs/api/inc/update.rst

    Save default values for any newly introduced options to the database

-   Note: this must be called before any other update function calls `of_set_option`, as `of_set_uption` defaults all values to null.
+   Note: this must be called before any other update function calls `set_theme_mod`, as `of_set_uption` defaults all values to null.

    :since: 0.5.1